GoldWave

 GoldWave folder to replace all the older files.
 If upgrading from

-v4 or a beta version to v5, it is recommended that you
+a beta version, it is recommended that you uninstall the beta version first.

 Otherwise it is best to install over the existing version so that all